YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

-In the special case where :code:`subs_used` is zero, and the function returns :code:`YDB_OK`, :code:`ret_value->buf_addr` points to the previous local or global variable name.
+In the special case where :code:`subs_used` is zero, and the function returns :code:`YDB_OK`, :code:`ret_value->buf_addr` points to the previous local or global variable name, with :code:`YDB_ERR_NODEEND` indicating an end to the traversal.

 .. _ydb_tp_s():
 .. _ydb_tp_st():